prvmalik/CKD-Quakification/re_output/Report-word.md

 ##### IV model

 \newpage
 **Table 1.
-Physicochemical properties and ADME of atenolol for IV model construction**
+Physicochemical properties and ADME of atenolol for the final IV model**

 | **Physicochemical properties**    |                             |